Pax Unplugged December 2022

 Day 1 – Friday

-Booking spots – There is a Mobile App to download for the convention and on it there all the bookable events.
+Booking spots – There is a Mobile App to download for the convention and on it, there are all the bookable events.
 You can only book at 8am, I tried before and it tells you to wait.
 Timed it to be on time and watch the screen as 8am arrived, and attempted to book dome RPGs.
-8am arrived I pushed the button and I did not get any roleplaying games, as you can see all fully booked before 8.01am.
+8am arrived I pushed the button and I did not get any roleplaying games, as you can see all were fully booked before 8.01am.
 This was a frustrating start to the Convention

-Breakfast – Green Eggs Cafe – Highly recommended there are three locations
+BreakfastGreen Eggs Cafe – Highly recommended there are three locations

 What and where